 Family Program: Family Support and Education

-First Step Services of Raleigh provides a free substance abuse education program for families, friends and all interested parties.
-Family and Community Education (F.A.C.E.) helps families and concerned others learn how to deal with the effects of alcohol and drug use and abuse: learn how to effectively help the person you care about with a drug or alcohol problem.
+First Step Services of Raleigh provides a free substance use education program for families, friends and all interested parties.
+Family and Community Education (F.A.C.E.) helps families and concerned others learn how to deal with the effects of alcohol and drug use disorders: learn how to effectively help the person you care about with a drug or alcohol problem.
 F.A.C.E. is primarily an educational program, though it does offer support for participants.
-This program is for the community at large, so any one who wants to attend is welcome.
+This program is for the community at large.
+Any one who wants to attend is welcome.
 F.A.C.E. is for anyone interested in learning more.
 F.A.C.E. is not appropriate for the person using the substances, but for family, friends, and concerned others.
 There is never a fee for the F.A.C.E. program.

 F.A.C.E. is a Complimentary Family and Community Substance